darkintell/ip_calculator/README.md

 # ip_calculator

-This tool is a python script to help you undrestand more things about ip.
+This tool is a python script to help you undrestand more things about ip and specialy helps you if you're interested in network ips or python.

 Features: